AnukritiSinghh/Swin-Transformer-Semantic-Segmentation/README.md

 # Swin Transformer for Semantic Segmentaion in Offroad datasets

-This repo contains the supported code and configuration files to reproduce semantic segmentaion results of [Swin Transformer](https://arxiv.org/pdf/2103.14030.pdf). on the custom dataset of offroad enviornment- RELLIS3D dataset.
+This repo contains the supported code and configuration files to reproduce semantic segmentaion results of [Swin Transformer](https://arxiv.org/pdf/2103.14030.pdf). on the custom dataset of offroad enviornment- **RELLIS3D dataset**.
 It is based on [mmsegmentaion](https://github.com/open-mmlab/mmsegmentation/tree/v0.11.0).

 ## Results and Models